IHE/RAD.IMR/input/pagecontent/RAD-Y4.md

 ##### 2:3.Y4.4.1.1 Trigger Events

-The Requester wants to obtain a displayable report.
+The Requester wants to obtain a pre-rendered report.

 ##### 2:3.Y4.4.1.2 Message Semantics

 The Requester sends a HTTP GET request to the Responder.
 The Requester uses the url attribute from one of the DiagnosticReport.presentedForm entries returned in [RAD-Y3].
-The Requester shall use the DiagnosticReport.presentedForm.contentType to determine which one of the available displayable reports to retrieve.
+The Requester shall use the DiagnosticReport.presentedForm.contentType to determine which one of the available pre-rendered reports to retrieve.

 The Requester may provide HTTP Accept header, according to the semantics of the HTTP protocols (see RFC2616, Section 14.1).
 This enables the Requester to indicate prefered mime-types such that the Responder could provide the report requested in an encoding other than the encoding indicated in the DiagnosticReport.presentedForm.